What is Normal Distribution in Statistics?

 - Approximately 68% of all observation fall within +/- one standard deviation(σ)

 - Approximately 95% of all observation fall within +/- two standard deviations (σ)

 - Approximately 99% of all observation fall within +/- three standard deviations (σ)

-It has a skewness of zero (symmetry of a distribution), If the distribution of data is asymmetric then the distribution is uneven if the data set has skewness greater than zero, or positive skewness then right tail of distribution is longer than left and for negative skewness (less than zero) left tail will be longer than right tail.
+It has a skewness of zero (symmetry of a distribution).
+If the distribution of data is asymmetric, then the distribution is uneven if the data set has skewness greater than zero or positive skewness.
+Then, the right tail of the distribution is more prolonged than the left, and for negative skewness (less than zero) left tail will be longer than the right tail.

-It has a kurtosis of 3 (measures peakedness of a distribution) which indicates distribution is neither too peaked or too thin tails.
-If the kurtosis is more than three than distribution is more peaked with fatter tails and if the kurtosis is less than three, then it has thin tails and the peak point is lower than the normal distribution.
+It has a kurtosis of 3 (measures peakedness of a distribution), which indicates distribution is neither too peaked nor too thin tails.
+If the kurtosis is more than three than distribution is more peaked with fatter tails, and if the kurtosis is less than three, then it has thin tails, and the peak point is lower than the normal distribution.